 - To ensure the community voice is heard and listened to;

 - To ensure mechanisms are in place to enforce future compliance with the approved Landscape Master Plan

-Governance & Stewardship Group
+Governance & Stewardship

-The Governance and Stewardship Group will represent the community, through the NPG, in responding to developer and EHC proposals for Governance and Stewardship of the whole Gilston Area and ensuring that proper regard is given to the Neighbourhood Plan.
+We’re working to respond to developer and EHC proposals for Governance and Stewardship of the whole Gilston Area and ensuring that proper regard is given to the Neighbourhood Plan.

 - Ensure the developers and EHC have proper regard to the policies within the Neighbourhood Plan and other Local Plan documents